Best Resume Formats: A Guide for 2023

 Functional Resume Format With Example

-The functional resume format focuses on skills, not work history.
-Instead of a work history section, this resume format dedicates two different sections to soft, hard and technical skills: the summary of qualifications and professional skills.
+The functional resume format focuses on skills, not work experience.
+Instead of a work experiencesection, this resume format dedicates two different sections to soft, hard and technical skills: the summary of qualifications and professional skills.

 Functional resume format section by section